Can a daily pill keep leftover lung spots from turning into cancer?

 Summary

-This study tests whether the drug osimertinib can stop or shrink small, hazy spots (called ground-glass nodules) in the lungs of people who have already had surgery for a type of lung cancer with a specific gene change (EGFR mutation).
-About 59 adults aged 30–75 will take one pill daily for up to 3 years.
-The goal is to see if the drug prevents these spots from turning into cancer, without needing more surgery or lifelong treatment.
+This study tests whether the drug osimertinib can stop or shrink small, hazy lung spots (called ground-glass nodules) that remain after surgery for a type of lung cancer.
+About 59 adults with EGFR-mutant lung adenocarcinoma will take one pill daily.
+The goal is to see if the drug prevents these spots from growing into active cancer.

 Get updates